EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 ## Sharing Env and cache
 TODO describe how thread pool and cache can be shared between different RocksDB instances.

+## Prefix databases
+TODO Explain what happens when prefix_extractor is set and how to take full advantage of prefix API.

 ## Example configurations
 TODO.
 Here we can also share some interesting configurations, for example when inserting monotonically increasing keys, doing only prefix lookups, etc.